Canonical Tag

 The Definition

-A canonical tag (rel="canonical") is an HTML link element placed in the <head> of a webpage to indicate the preferred URL when multiple pages have duplicate or similar content.
+A canonical tag (rel="canonical") is an HTML link element placed in the HTML head of a webpage to indicate the preferred URL when multiple pages have duplicate or similar content.
 This helps search engines consolidate link equity and avoid indexing duplicate pages, which can dilute your rankings.

 Why It Matters